in partnership with

-Presented by Bird & Bird, Financo and MINDBODY, the Trends Forum will be hosted by the founder of Welltodo, Lauren Armes.
-Alongside a panel of industry experts, Armes will bring to life the recently published Welltodo Global Wellness Industry Report, diving deeper into the trends that are impacting the wellness market, your business, career and life!
+Presented by Bird & Bird, Financo and MINDBODY, the Trends Forum was hosted by the founder of Welltodo, Lauren Armes.
+Alongside a panel of industry experts, Armes brought to life the recently published Welltodo Global Wellness Industry Report, diving deeper into the trends that are impacting the wellness market, your business, career and life!

 When & Where:

 Bird & Bird LLP, 12 New Fetter Lane, London, EC4A 1JP

 – A 1hr Q&A with industry thought-leaders and innovators – including questions from the audience

 – Guests connected with other forward-thinking individuals representing businesses within the fitness, food and drink, beauty, consumer technology, fashion/athleisure, social enterprise, media and investment sectors

 – Armes and our panelists led an inspiring and educational evening – designed to take your business or idea to the next level

 – Guests were offered the opportunity to have a complimentary 15-minute consultation with Bird & Bird following the event

 – A goody bag — stuffed with treats from our brand partners